 As an essential service, electrical workers and gasfitters are and permitted to carry out work, both domestically and commercially.

-Allow extra time if you have to cross municipal boundaries and make sure you carry identification as checkpoints may be in place.
+Allow extra time if you have to cross into regional Victoria and make sure you carry identification and have the correct permits, as checkpoints may be in place.

 Protect yourself and others

 If you are feeling unwell or displaying symptoms of coronavirus (COVID-19), a cold or flu, do not attend sites – seek medical advice.

 For advice on coronavirus visit www.coronavirus.vic.gov.au or call the hotline on 1800 675 398.

 Use clear communication to explain to your customer what steps you are taking to ensure the health and safety of the household and yourself.